TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Mirroring works differently than flipping for animated sprites, but that's probably because we don't have flip property in dynamic decorations

 - I don't think it will be bad if we just make it a plain click-to-open combo popup with icons attached
 	- even aseprite works on click
 	- Yeah really it's only a tutorial because you really should memorize those hotkeys and they will be easy to remember